faksdal/ivs_sessions_browser/README.md

 Filtering:
   /                        Enter a filter expression
   C                        Clear current filters
+  Enter filters as 'tag:value', all headers are available for filtering.
+  AND and OR are includded as & and | (ampersand and pipe)

+  *NOTE: 'stations' are case-sensitive - all else not!*

   Examples:
     code:R1|R4             → match sessions with code R1 or R4
     stations:Nn&Ns         → sessions including both Nn and Ns